exoplatform/web-conferencing/documentation/ARCHITECTURE.md

  * getType() - required, a major call type name
  * getSupportedTypes() - required, all supported call types (at least a major type here)
  * getTitle() - required, human-readable title for UI
- * callButton(context) - required, provider should offer an implementation of a Call button and call invoker in it, it returns a promise, it should be resolved with a JQuery element of a button container.
+ * callButton(context) - required, provider should offer an implementation of a Call button and call invoker in it, it returns a promise, it should be resolved with a DOM element of a button.

  A provider *may* support following SPI methods:
 * init() - if available, it will be called when eXo user will be initialized, this method returns a promise, when resolved it means provider successfully initialized and can be used by Web Conferencing core.
 It's optional method, but very handy for doing provider initialization after the core will be loaded.